 The results for the year are as set out on page 7.
-The business has progressed satisfactorily during the year.
+The business performed in line with directors' expectations.
 The directors are continually investigating techniques to ensure increased efficiency of operation.
+The net asset position of the company at the year end is satisfactory.